"Jesus Christ walked onto my front porch and argued with me all day long."

 Yes, people disappoint.
 It's what they do.

-"Be willing to take a stand for Me and My ways in these last days.
-Be not afraid, for I will be with you until the ends of the earth and beyond."
+"Be willing to take a stand for Me and My ways in these last days."

 I choose to trust that I will someday see what I have been waiting for all this time.